 For a while, the pair said nothing to each other until they travelled a less crowded route through the park.
 Duck glanced at a group of children who looked liked they played a chasing game until Ace's voice grabbed his attention.

 "Hey, Christmas is coming up.
 I'm just wondering what you'd like this year."

-"Huh…" Duck had completely forgot it was coming to the beginning of December.
+"Huh…" Duck completely forgot it was coming to the beginning of December.
 He almost forgot it was autumn and took a second glance around to find the brown leaves had either fallen to the ground or still clung onto the branches.
 The cold also made itself known when he shuddered from a gentle breeze.
-He was so tempted to reveal his wish for the cancer to go away for good but decided against that since Ace tried hard to stay optimistic for him.
+He was so tempted to reveal his wish for cancer to go away for good but decided against that since Ace tried hard to stay optimistic for him.
 It would be a shame to ruin that with the depressing subject.
 "You know?
 I have no idea," Duck said in a surprised tone.